UKPythonAssociation/ukpa-internaldocs/source/meetings/general-meeting-15-sep-2018.rst

 * A member had been invited to speak at an overseas PyCon event and enquired whether UKPA funding might be available
 * A member wished to support an overseas PyCon event and enquired whether a donation to the UKPA could be used to do so.

 The trustees considered both enquiries to be worthy of UKPA support but they fell outwith activities permitted by the current object.
-The trustees therefore proposed to change the charitable objects of the UKPA (subject to agreement with the Charity Conmmission) to:
+The trustees therefore proposed to change the charitable objects of the UKPA (subject to agreement with the Charity Commission) to:

    To advance education for the public benefit in the use and understanding of the Python programming language within the UK